pR0Ps/slack-to-discord/README.md

 users.

 Private channels (if you can manage to export them from Slack) will be created such that only the bot and guild administrators can access them.
-After the import complete and you invite your users, you will need to manually change the roles/permissions to give everyone access to the correct channels.
+After the import completes and you invite your users, you will need to manually change the roles/permissions to give everyone access to the correct channels.